EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.htm.md

 ### celestial.htm.polysphere_poles

-Given a spherical polygon vertces, find the poles of each of sides Package: celestial.htm Description: Given the longitude and latitude of a convex polygon on the sphere in which its sides are great circles, find the poles
+Given a spherical polygon vertces, find the poles of each of sides Package: celestial.htm Description: Given the longitude and latitude of a convex polygon on the sphere in which its sides are great circles, find the poles of each great circle aiming the polygon center of mass.